Are you lowering your lung cancer risk?

 About the Author

-Alyx Andrus, health enews contributor, is a senior content writer at Advocate Aurora Health in Milwaukee.
+Alyx Andrus, health enews contributor, is a senior content writer at Advocate Health Care and Aurora Health Care.
 With a bachelor’s degree in mass communication and experience in journalism and retail marketing, she’s been writing in different capacities for more than 15 years.
 Alyx lives in southeastern Wisconsin with her husband and their dogs, Amelia and Gus.